Uweklaus/esp8266-windowshades/README.md

 - read targetPosition by GET HttpMethod
 - Up and Down have different timings, to achieve differences in moving speed

+V0.2.0
+- Added a AP webserver, if no WiFi is available to change the SSID and password
+- SSID, Password and data are stored directly in the EEPROM
+- Webserver added to change the timings, pin asignment and read the current and targetPosition
+- Standard data can be loaded

 # TODO

-- Adding a AP webserver, if no WiFi is available to change the SSID and password
-- Adding a webserver, if connected to change the timings and read the current and targetPosition.

 # License